 Plan for Downtime Between Viewings

-If you’re planning to visit multiple homes in one day, schedule downtime between viewings.
+Schedule downtime between viewings if you plan to visit multiple homes in one day.
 Children can quickly become tired and overwhelmed after several house tours, so it’s important to give them time to relax and recharge.
-Use breaks as an opportunity to grab a meal, visit a playground, or engage in another fun activity.
+Use breaks to grab a meal, visit a playground, or engage in another fun activity.
 This will help your kids stay positive and make the day more enjoyable for everyone.

 If you find that your children are consistently tired or uninterested in the home tours, it might be worth leaving them with a trusted caregiver for future viewings.
 This way, you can focus on the details of each home without distraction and avoid making the process a negative experience for your kids.